 If you have to file a claim with your insurance company, you might hear the term, “home insurance claim adjuster.”
+The question you may be asking yourself is, "Should I hire a public adjuster?"
 In case you’re not familiar with what an adjuster does, insurance claims adjusters generally handle all kinds of property claims that involve damage to vehicles, homes and businesses.

 There are different titles used for claims adjusters, such as “claims representative,” “claims specialist,” or “independent claims analyst.”
 For the most part, they all perform the same work duties.
 The type of adjuster that you may already be aware of is the kind that is employed by the insurance companies to determine the liability of the insurance company regarding the insured’s claim.